Home » Ibaraki » Art Tower Mito: Observation Deck, Views & Visitor Guide (2026)

 7) What is the best time to visit Art Tower Mito?

 Go on a clear day for the best views from the observation deck — cloudy days significantly reduce visibility.
-Visiting at night is also worth considering if you want to see the tower illuminated, as it is one of Mito City’s most recognisable night sights.
+Visiting at night is also worth considering if you want to see the tower illuminated.

 8) Can you see Mount Fuji from Art Tower Mito?